-Healthcare providers should document services furnished via telehealth the same way a face-to-face encounter would be documented, except for the elements that require the presence of the patient, in other words, physical examination.
+A: Health care providers should document services furnished via telehealth the same way a face-to-face encounter would be documented, except for the elements that require the presence of the patient, in other words, physical examination.
 Additionally, providers should document that the service was rendered via telehealth to accurately and completely reflect details of the encounter.
-See above regarding Q&A as to coding guidance, for example, E/M, POS, and CPT Telehealth modifier.
+See above regarding Q&A as to coding guidance, for example, E/M, POS and CPT telehealth modifier.

-Q. Can an annual wellness visit (AWV) be conducted and billed for when rendered via telehealth even when vitals cannot be captured?
+Q: Can an annual wellness visit (AWV) be conducted and billed for when rendered via telehealth even when vitals cannot be captured?

-Yes.
-As of April 30, 2020, CMS expanded the list of acceptable Medicare telehealth services to include the AWV (G0438, Initial AWV and G0439, Subsequent AWV).
+A: Yes.
+As of April 30, 2020, CMS expanded the list of acceptable Medicare telehealth services to include the AWV (G0438, initial AWV and G0439, subsequent AWV).
 Though several of the required elements of an AWV look and feel the same when completed via telehealth, some, like recording a patient's vitals, necessitate adaptation.
-Healthcare providers should continue to accurately and completely document all information they are able to collect during a telehealth encounter.
-Therefore, the provider can ask the patient if they have the ability to measure their height, weight, temperature, blood pressure, and/or heart rate.
+Health care providers should continue to accurately and completely document all information they are able to collect during a telehealth encounter.
+Therefore, the provider can ask the patient if they have the ability to measure their height, weight, temperature, blood pressure and/or heart rate.
 If so, the patient may be able to do so during the telehealth encounter.
 Alternatively, the patient may be able to self-report such information; self-reported information should be documented as such.

 However, if vitals are cannot be captured during a telehealth AWV, an AWV may still be conducted and billed for when rendered in accordance with state and federal guidelines.
-In the interim final rule, CMS provided additional flexibility to providers during the COVID-19 PHE: on an interim basis, CMS removed requirements regarding documentation of history and/or physical exam in the medical record for office/outpatient evaluation and management (E/M) encounters provided via telehealth.
+In the interim final rule, CMS provided additional flexibility to providers during the COVID-19 PHE: on an interim basis, CMS removed requirements regarding documentation of history and/or physical exam in the medical record for office/outpatient E/M encounters provided via telehealth.

 III.
-Medicare Risk Adjustment (MRA or "risk adjustment"):
+Medicare Risk Adjustment

-Q. Is a diagnosis code reportable for risk adjustment purposes if documented by a provider based on a telehealth encounter?
+Q: Is a diagnosis reportable for risk adjustment purposes if diagnosed during a telehealth encounter?

-CMS, as of its April 10, 2020 Memo, and as confirmed in its updated January 15, 2021 Memo, authorizes Medicare Advantage organizations (MAOs) to submit diagnoses for risk adjustment from telehealth encounters, only when those encounters meet all criteria for risk adjustment data submission.
+A: CMS, as of its April 10, 2020, memo, authorizes Medicare Advantage organizations (MAOs) to submit diagnoses for risk adjustment from telehealth encounters, only when those encounters meet all criteria for risk adjustment data submission.
 More specifically, diagnoses submitted for risk adjustment purposes from a telehealth encounter must meet the following requirements:

-- Encounter must be face-to-face, using interactive audio telecommunication simultaneously with video telecommunication to permit real-time communication between the provider and the patient; - Provider must use CPT Telehealth modifier 95; - Services rendered must be those which are allowable by CMS, included within the Simply plan benefit package, and clinically appropriate to furnish via a face-to-face telehealth encounter; - Provider must be an acceptable physician specialty/provider type, for example, physician (MD or DO), physician assistant (PA), or nurse practitioner (NP); and - Encounter must meet all other criteria for risk adjustment eligibility, which include, but are not limited to, being from an allowable inpatient, outpatient, or professional service.
+- Encounter must be a face-to-face, using an interactive audio and video telecommunications system that permits real-time communication between the provider and the patient. - Provider must use CPT telehealth modifier 95. - Services rendered must be those which are allowable by CMS, included within the Simply plan benefit package, and clinically appropriate to furnish via a face-to-face telehealth encounter. - Provider must be an acceptable physician specialty/provider type, for example, physician (MD or DO), physician assistant (PA), or nurse practitioner (NP)3. - Encounter must meet all other criteria for risk adjustment eligibility, which include, but are not limited to, being from an allowable inpatient, outpatient, or professional service.

-Q. How can the risk adjustment face-to-face requirement be met for services rendered via telehealth?
+Q: How can the risk adjustment face-to-face requirement be met for services rendered via telehealth?